varnish/vagent2/INSTALL.rst

 ------------------

 * Varnish 3.0 (Preferred: 3.0.3).
 The varnishapi development files must be available.
-E.g: apt-get install libvarnish-dev
+E.g: apt-get install libvarnishapi-dev
 * libmicrohttpd (apt-get install libmicrohttpd-dev)
 * pkg-config
 * Common build environment (C compiler, make, etc).

 If you are building from the git repository, not a tar-ball, you will need automake, autoconf and others.

+It is strongly advised to use Varnish 3.0.2 or newer, as earlier versions may behave considerably different.

 Build instructions
 ------------------